Marriage

 In addition, both Jerry and Nora had learned to bicker growing up in families where daily fights—between their parents and among the siblings—were the norm.
 In a household where parents speak English, the kids learn English.
 If they speak fighting, the kids learn the language of arguing.

-As a married couple, Jerry and Nora triggered each others' skill glitches.
-Jerry insisted on his way; Nora criticized; Jerry felt judged and snapped back, inviting further criticism from Nora, and round and round they went.
+As a married couple, Jerry and Nora then triggered each others' skill glitches.
+Jerry insisted on his way.
+Nora criticized.
+Jerry felt judged and snapped back, inviting further criticism from Nora.
+Round and round they went, again and again re-triggering each other.
+Psychologist Paul Wachtel refers to these negative cycles as cyclic psychodynamics.

 In sum, Nora and Jerry's conflict patterns stemmed both from the habits they'd learned from their families of origin, and from interaction cycles they'd developed in response to each other.